This easy Banana Buckwheat Pancakes recipe combines all ingredients in a blender resulting in a simple, gluten-free, vegan breakfast.

 - Brush griddle with coconut oil, or melt a little coconut oil in your skillet.

-- Pour small pancakes on your griddle (about 2 tbsp worth of batter).
+- Pour small pancakes on your griddle (about 2 tablespoon worth of batter).

 - Cook 3-4 minutes on each side.